mikewebbtech/mikewebbtech-hugo/content/articles/2018/2018-01-18-kernel-patch-and-compile-the-fedora-way.md

 **STEP TWO (optional): Patch the kernel.**

 If applying a patch to your kernel, copy the patch file to ~/rpmbuild/SOURCE (giving it a suffex of .patch is not mandatory, just a good practice for easy identification).
-In this case I will copy over the add-acs-overrides.patch downloaded from [github](https://github.com/f4bio/linux-c0mbine/blob/master/add-acs-overrides.patch) ** and move the kernel.spec file from ~/rpmbuildd/SOURCES to ~/rpmbuild/SPECS in preperation for editing.
+In this case I will copy over the add-acs-overrides.patch downloaded from [github](https://github.com/f4bio/linux-c0mbine/blob/master/add-acs-overrides.patch) and move the <u>kernel.spec</u> file from **~/rpmbuildd/SOURCES** to **~/rpmbuild/SPECS** in preperation for editing.

 ** (This patch is reported to no longer work with newer versions i.e. fedora 29 up. use [THIS ONE](https://aur.archlinux.org/cgit/aur.git/plain/add-acs-overrides.patch?h=linux-vfio) instead)